Old Lighthouse Ruins and Signal Tower, Cape Clear Island, Co Cork

 Overview

 Cape Clear Island, known in Irish as Oileán Chléire, sits 13 km off the southwest coast of County Cork and holds the title of Ireland’s southernmost inhabited island.
-With a permanent population of just over 100 people, the island lives and breathes the Irish language – 62 % of residents speak Gaeilge daily – and welcomes visitors with a warm, bilingual community.
+With a permanent population of just over 100 people, the island lives and breathes the Irish language – 62 % of residents speak Gaeilge daily – and welcomes visitors with a bilingual community.
 Its rugged hills are carpeted in heather, gorse and wildflowers, while the surrounding Atlantic waters teem with seals, dolphins, basking sharks and, in season, whales.
+The island enjoys a Mediterranean‑like micro‑climate, giving it milder winters and a longer growing season than much of the west coast.
 The island’s micro‑climate, historic monuments and lively cultural events make it a compact yet richly rewarding destination.

 History